-While executing its mission, ICE takes enforcement action against aliens who may also have obligations within the criminal justice system.
+While executing its mission, ICE takes enforcement action against noncitizens who may also have obligations within the criminal justice system.
 These actions may conflict with state or local criminal justice proceedings, which may create a need for additional information sharing with state and local authorities.

 If you require information on an individual who failed to meet a criminal justice obligation and you suspect it was the result of ICE immigration enforcement:

 - Call the ICE ERO Detention Reporting and Information Line at 1-888-351-4024 and ask the operator for a criminal justice stakeholder Request Form.

 - Complete and submit your Request Form to ERO.INFO@ice.dhs.gov or via standard mail.

 - ICE ERO Detention Reporting and Information Line personnel will process your request and issue a Certification Form, which, if approved, will provide the requested information.